Hadassah Rosensaft: Biography

-Rosensaft married Josef Rosensaft on August 18, 1946, and (after eight years in Montreux), the couple moved to New York.
-She served as honorary president of the World Federation of Bergen-Belsen Associations, and would later be named to both the Presidents Commission on the Holocaust in 1978.
+After eight years in Montreux, Josef and Hadassah Rosensaft moved to New York.
+She served as honorary president of the World Federation of Bergen-Belsen Associations, and later became a member of the Presidents Commission on the Holocaust in 1978.
 Rosensaft was named to the council of the United States Holocaust Memorial Museum in 1980 by Jimmy Carter.
-She was also made a chair to the Archives and Library Committee of the United States Holocaust Memorial Museum.
-Rosensaft died of liver failure on October 3, 1997, at Tisch Hospital in New York City.
+She was also appointed chair of the Archives and Library Committee of the United States Holocaust Memorial Museum.
+In 1991 she conducted interviews with fifteen survivors--including Chana Birnbaum, Rachel Frankowitz, and Ester Greenberg-- about their childhood experiences for the United States Holocaust Museum Oral Histories.
+In 1992, President of the United States George Bush, President of Israel Chaim Herzog, New York City Mayor David Dinkins, and Jerusalem Mayor Teddy Kollek sent personal greetings to Hadassah Rosensaft on her eightieth birthday.
+She died of liver failure on October 3, 1997, at Tisch Hospital in New York City.

+The Rosensafts' son Menachem, who was born in the Displaced Persons Camp adjacent to Bergen-Belsen, became a published poet, attorney, and Holocaust activist, serving as the vice president and general counsel for the World Jewish Congress.
+In 2022, Menachem Rosensaft accompanied Israel President Isaac Herzog in an official visit to Bergen-Belsen.
+Herzog recalled that his father, the sixth president of Israel, Chaim Herzog, was an officer in the British Army contigent that liberated Bergen-Belsen.